rpthms/nft-geo-filter/README.md

   }
   ```

-* Block all packets from Monaco using an inet table named 'monaco-filter' and log the packets\
+* Block all packets from Monaco using an inet table named 'monaco-filter' and log the dropped packets\
-  **Command to run**: `nft-geo-filter --table-name monaco-filter --log MC`\
+  **Command to run**: `nft-geo-filter --table-name monaco-filter --log-drop MC`\
   **Resulting ruleset**:
   ```
   table inet monaco-filter {